Skip to content

 • For People Sitting Too Long: If you spend long hours sitting (like on long flights), boosting blood flow could help keep your legs comfortable and healthy.

-• For Easy Use: The pants make it simple for anyone to use NMES at home, thanks to their built-in electrodes.
+• For Easy Use: The everyday pants can be redesigned to make it simple for anyone to use Neuromuscular Electrical Stimulation more frequently at home, thanks to their built-in EMS electrodes.

 The Bigger Picture